-If you have an Ulster or KBC credit card in Ireland you will probably have 3 options:
+If you have an Ulster credit card in Ireland you have 3 options

 - Clear any outstanding balance by the closing date ,and in the meantime apply for a new credit card with another service provider.
 There is a good guide here about Credit Cards available in Ireland

 2. You could apply for a new credit card with another provider and transfer the Ulster card balance to the new card. ( If your credit history is poor – you might not be able to get a new card.)